Our Commitment

 We commit to:

-• creating a faculty, staff, and Board team that represents a diversity of backgrounds to ensure a variety of voices and perspectives are represented in our school.
+Creating a faculty, staff, and board of trustees that represent a diversity of backgrounds to ensure a variety of voices and perspectives are represented in our school.

 Equity